 WA Cares on hold until July 2023

-Expect to hear more on this one.
-Gov. Jay Inslee signed a bill on Jan.
-27, 2022, that delayed parts of WA Cares implementation by 18 months.
-Collection of employee premiums will remain on hold until at least July, 2023.
+However, during the 2022 legislative session, the Legislature delayed implementation of WA Cares by 18 months to give lawmakers additional time to address issues with the program.
+Employee premium collections are set to resume on July 1, 2023 barring any changes made during the upcoming legislative session.
 This delay gave the Legislature time to make necessary changes to the program.
 This promises to be one of the biggest issues for legislators during the 2023 session.
 We will provide new guidance for members if the Legislature enacts updates to WA Cares next session.

 2023 workers’ comp rates

-The Washington state Department of Labor & Industries (L&I) proposed a 4.8 percent increase on the average price employers and workers pay for workers’ compensation insurance in 2023.
-If adopted, the increase would mean employers and workers would pay an additional $61 on average a year for each full-time employee within a business.
+The Washington State Department of Labor & Industries (L&I) gave final approval to a 4.8 percent increase on the average price employers and workers pay for workers’ compensation insurance in 2023.
+Within hospitality, the average rate increases for 2023 are: